 - We propose to conduct the biocompatibility testing identified in Tables 7-9 on only the largest model dialyzer.
-Does FDA concur with the testing protocol? - We propose to conduct chemical characterization (described in Appendix 1) in lieu of chronic implantation testing.
-Please provide any comments on the acceptability of this approach. - Is our justification for not conducting carcinogenicity studies adequate? - Is our alternative test method to the material-mediated sensitization testing, which does not use a traditional rabbit model but an in vitro alternative, acceptable?
+Is the largest model dialyzer adequate to be considered the worst-case test article?
+Is the proposed testing in line with the recommended contact classification and duration [insert classification and duration here] to support our future marketing submission? - We propose to conduct chemical characterization (described in Appendix 1) in lieu of chronic toxicity testing to support the biocompatibility of our device in a future PMA.
+Is this approach adequate to allow for collection of sufficient safety data? - Is our justification for not conducting carcinogenicity studies adequate? - Is our alternative test method to the material-mediated pyrogenicity testing, which does not use a traditional rabbit model but an in vitro alternative, acceptable?